-Figure 1 Litter collection is done using 50 x 50 cm quadrants, shown in the photo above.
+Figure 1: Litter collection is done using 50 x 50 cm quadrants..

 Woody species sampling

 The initial sample includes all woody species plants within the 10 m x 10 m or 20x 20m permanent monitoring plot.

 A 5 x 5 m nested plot will be setup to measure all woody species dimensions, whereas for the rest of the plot only woody species >50 cm in height will be measured.